Maximum residue levels for fosetyl-Al/phosphonic acid

 These substances are not only used in plant protection products, but also as ingredients in fertilisers, plant strengtheners, manure, and soil amendments.
 Suppliers of all products should assess their compliance with the new MRLs.

-Suppliers of sweetcorn, herbal infusions from flowers, and spices (bark spices, root and rhizome spices, bud spices, flower pistil spices) should in particular review their current uses of fosetyl-Al, potassium phosphonates, and disodium phosphonate as the MRL is reduced to the LOD.
-Suppliers of these products should look for possible alternative solutions in anticipation of these new MRLs.
+Suppliers of sweetcorn, herbal infusions from flowers, and spices (bark spices, root and rhizome spices, bud spices, flower pistil spices) should review their current uses of fosetyl-Al, potassium phosphonates, and disodium phosphonate as the MRL is reduced to the LOD.
+Suppliers of these products should look for possible alternative solutions.

 Background